lamelyan/blog-hugo/content/posts/ci-pipeline-tests/index.md

 +++

 # Overview
+In this post I'll describe how to move your tests (unit, integration, end-to-end) to CI/CD pipeline.

+### Why move tests to CI/CD pipeline?
+Moving unit, integration and end-to-end tests to a CI/CD pipeline brings numerous advantages for software development teams.
+Firstly, it automates the testing process, ensuring that tests are executed automatically with every code change.
+This leads to early detection of bugs and issues, promoting better code quality and reducing the likelihood of regressions.

+Moreover, it facilitates faster feedback loops for developers, enabling them to address issues promptly.
+Consequently, this increases confidence in deployments, as code changes undergo thorough testing before reaching the production environment.

 The end goal is to run a test that exercises all the layers of the application in the Azure Pipeline.

 I needed to be able to run all end-to-end tests or just "smoke tests".
 Also, I would like to test this process on my local machine as well.